beaisis/GettingAndCleaningData/CodeBook.md

 # Code Book

-Description of run_analytics.R process

-Run_analysis performs the following functions:
+Run_analysis performs the following functions on the study's data set:
 * 1. Merges training, test and subject data set and combines to a single data file
 * 2. Replace columns numbers with feature names, subject andactivity
 * 3. Select just the mean and standard deviation measures